 The main focus of my research is to better understand the power and limits of information processing with quantum systems.
 I also aim to explore new applications of quantum information and new approaches to overcome theatrical challenges in realizing quantum technologies.

-I study the capabilities of communication over quantum channels, the theory of quantum entanglement, and the quantum resource theories with applications in quantum information processing.
+I study the capabilities of communication over quantum channels, the theory of quantum entanglement, and the quantum resource theories with applications in quantum computation.
 I am also interested in the connections of quantum computation and information to optimization, Markov chains, thermodynamics, and learning theory.

 My Ph.D. thesis Semidefinite Optimization for Quantum Information (pdf) aims to contribute to the development of quantum Shannon theory, entanglement theory, and zero-error information theory.
 It explores the fundamental properties of quantum entanglement and establishes efficiently computable approximations for elementary tasks in quantum information theory by using semidefinite optimization, matrix analysis, and information measures.